Substitutive Arnoux-Rauzy sequences have pure discrete spectrum: Introduction

 In this article, we exploit a combinatorial definition of Rauzy fractals introduced by Arnoux and Ito in \cite{AI01} to obtain the discrete spectrum property.
 More precisely, we use methods inspired from \cite{IO94}: we prove that a particular sequence of approximations of the Rauzy fractal contains arbitrarily large balls, which is equivalent to the pure discrete spectrum property (see Section \ref{subsec:dynconseq}).

-Theorem \ref{theo:intro} has been announced in \cite{AI01}, in which it is stated that ``we can check that the sequence of approximations contains a fixed open set'', but no indication about a proof of this fact is given.
-Note that the ``sequence of approximations'' refers in \cite{AI01} to renormalizations of the sequence of approximations of the Rauzy fractal that we consider in the present paper.
-This explains why the authors of \cite{AI01} are looking for a fixed open set contained in the approximations, whereas we prove that our approximations contain arbitrarily large balls.
-Also, Theorem \ref{theo:intro} has recently been obtained by Barge, \v{S}timac and Williams \cite{BSW11} using different methods based on the balanced pair algorithm and overlap coincidences.

-The present approach works by describing combinatorial and geometric properties of the Arnoux-Rauzy systems through the associated approximation sets, by introducing a finite graph (depicted in Figure \ref{fig:ARgraph} below) that governs some topological properties of these approximation sets.
-More generally, our approach is well-suited for handling \emph{infinite} families of substitutions (as in Theorem \ref{theo:intro}) instead of single given substitution.
-Indeed, determining if a Pisot irreducible substitution has pure discrete spectrum is decidable \cite{Sie04, ST10, SS02,AL11}, but such decidability results are much more difficult to obtain for families of substitutions, although some results have been obtained in this direction in \cite{Akiya:2000,BBK06,BSW11}.
+Our approach is well-suited for handling \emph{infinite} families of substitutions (as in Theorem \ref{theo:intro}) instead of a single given substitution.
+Indeed, determining if a Pisot irreducible substitution has pure discrete spectrum is decidable \cite{Sie04, ST10, SS02,AL11}, but such decidability results are much more difficult to obtain for infinite families of substitutions, although some results have been obtained in this direction in \cite{Akiya:2000,BBK06,BSW11}.
 Our approach can also be applied to $S$-adic systems (see Theorem \ref{theo:growingballsSadic}).
 We thus plan to develop the methods described here to further $S$-adic families of substitutions, such as Jacobi-Perron substitutions in \cite{BBJS11}.

 Furthermore, the present approach provides geometric information on the associated Rauzy fractals (see Theorem \ref{theo:RFprop} below and \cite{BJS11}).
-This has interesting consequences for exhibiting Markov partitions for toral automorphisms.
-Indeed, as a consequence of Theorem \ref{theo:intro}, Rauzy fractals are known to provide explicit Markov partitions for the automorphism of the three-dimensional torus defined by the abelianization of the substitution $\sigma$, for every finite product $\sigma$ of Arnoux-Rauzy substitutions (where each substitution $\sigma_i$, $i=1,2,3$ appears at least once) \cite{IO93, Pra99, IR06}.
-Markov partitions are known to exist \cite{Bow75} for such automorphisms, but no general explicit construction is known in dimension $\geq 3$.
-Note that the elements of the Markov partitions we provide associated with Arnoux-Rauzy substitutions are connected, by connectedness of the Rauzy fractals (see \cite{BJS11}).
+This has interesting consequences for exhibiting Markov partitions of toral automorphisms.
+Indeed, by Theorem \ref{theo:intro}, Rauzy fractals can be used to provide explicit Markov partitions for the automorphism of the three-dimensional torus defined by the abelianization of finite products of Arnoux-Rauzy substitutions \cite{IO93, Pra99, IR06}.
+Such Markov partitions were already known to exist \cite{Bow75}, but no general explicit construction is known in dimension $\geq 3$.
+Note that the elements of the Markov partitions associated with Arnoux-Rauzy substitutions are connected, by connectedness of their Rauzy fractals (see \cite{BJS11}).

+Theorem \ref{theo:intro} has been stated in \cite{AI01} without proof, and has recently been obtained independently by Barge, \v{S}timac and Williams \cite{BSW11} using different methods based on the balanced pair algorithm and overlap coincidences.

 \paragraph{Outline of the paper} Section \ref{sec:def} introduces basic notions and definitions.
 Specific combinatorial tools that allow the study of the topology of the patterns generated by Arnoux-Rauzy dual substitutions are described in Section \ref{sec:cov}, and in Section \ref{sec:mainresults}, we exploit the tools developed in the previous sections to prove our main results concerning the associated Rauzy fractals.